The SfAA 2024 Annual Meeting will be mostly on-site with prerecorded presentations available online.

 Session/panel/roundtable type cannot be changed after the deadline (October 15) unless changing to pre-recorded.

 |In-person volunteer papers will be grouped into volunteered sessions.
 Online volunteer papers will be prerecorded and posted to Whova.

 |Posters must be onsite and will be presented during the in-person poster session.

 To register, complete the ADVANCED REGISTRATION FORM and submit payment for the appropriate amount.
 Registration payment must be received before abstracts will be considered.
 If you wish to send a hard copy instead of an online submission, please download the printed version of the forms HERE, fill out the information, and and mail to: SfAA, P.O.
 Box 2436, Oklahoma City, OK 73101-2436.

-Abstracts and registrations will be accepted through online submissions, email or by hard copy forms accompanied by a CD.
+Abstracts and registrations will be accepted through online submissions or email.
 Students, if requested, must submit proof of student status to receive the student rate. (e.g. photocopy of photo i.d. card, official course registration, tuition bill/payment).

 Attendees from co-sponsoring organizations must indicate their organization.

 You must register before submitting an abstract.
-After registration, click on the Abstract Submission link on the left side bar.
+After registration, click on the Abstract Submission link above in the annual meeting links.
 Make sure you are logged into the website to be able to view the abstract page.